datascience-gft/blog_posts/telematics/blog.md

 # AI for Insurance - How to Personalize Auto Insurance Using Telematics Data With Machine Learning on Google Cloud Platform

-Many black-box insurance providers leverage telematics data for offering cheap and flexible premium for their insurers.
-Based on continuously monitoring driver's behaviour and driving pattern, insurance providers can dynamically change the price so that it can be more affordable for a wider population.
-This give opportunity for newly qualified yet careful drivers to demonstrate the risk level of their driving, which deserves for lower premium price.
+Many black-box insurance, also known as telematics insurance, leverage telematics data for offering cheap and flexible premium for their insurers.
+Based on continuously monitoring driver's behaviour and driving pattern, insurance providers can dynamically change the price.
+This provides opportunities for individual newly qualified yet careful drivers to demonstrate that they deserve a cheaper price than the one was set for the whole age group.
 In the UK, [there are 750,000 cars in the UK with black box fitted in 2017](https://www.fairerfinance.com/insights/blog/are-black-boxes-stiffling-competition-in-the-car-insurance-market).
 In 2016, there were only 25 telematics policies.
 [This number of more than doubled to 55 in 2017](https://www.thisismoney.co.uk/money/cars/article-7332163/The-number-telematics-insurance-policies-doubled-recent-years.html).

-The initial targeted drivers are newly qualified young drivers.
-Since then, black box providers are now targeting a ranger of drivers.
-Telematics devices allow the insurance providers to track insurers' driving through an app or by having a black box fitted in their vehicle.
-The insurer will then usually offer cheaper insurance for careful driving and the policyholder is considered as a lower risk driver.
+The initial targeted drivers were newly qualified young drivers.
+Since then, black box providers are now targeting a range of drivers.

+Telematics devices allow the insurance providers to track insurers' driving through an app or by having a telematics box fitted in their vehicle.
 Enormous amount of data streamed by telematics devices can be analysed using cutting-edge machine learning models to help and mine insights into driver's behaviour.
 With the help of telematics data, owner of the vehicle can be proactively warned on abnormality before it becoming severe.

-In this blog, we achived the following objectives:
+In this blog, we present an implemented solutions for predicting risk scores by analysing telematics data.
+We achived the following objectives:
 - we designed a Google Cloud based solution architecture for training and serving machine learning on streamed telematics data streaming.
-- we trained the machine learning models using telematics data that are following the OBD-II standard.
+- we trained a set of machine learning models based on pre-collected [publicly available telematics data](https://www.kaggle.com/yunlevin/levin-vehicle-telematics) that are following the OBD-II standard.
-- we trained machine models for:
+- we trained different kind of machine learning models, include supervised and unsupervised, that can demonstrate the capability of doing:
   - Vehicle predictive maintenance
   - Anormaly detection
   - Assessing risk in speed control

 The solution is implemented on the following Google Cloud's services:
 - Machine Learning:
-  - AI Platform: a fully managed unified platform for training, serving, managing machine learning workflows.
+  - AI Platform: a fully managed unified platform for training, serving and managing machine learning workflows.
 - Data Stores:
-  - Big Query: a fully-managed enterprise-level data warehouse.
-Data can be queried using SQL at scale of perabyte.
-In this case, we use BQ query to store streamed(simulated) in telematics data.
+  - Big Query: a fully-managed enterprise-level data warehouse that can be queried using SQL at scale of perabyte.
+In this case, we use BigQuery to store streamed telematics data for being processed and analysed.
   - Cloud Storage: a fully-managed object store.
 In this case, we use it to store model artefacts.
   - Cloud SQL(SQL Server): a fully managed MS SQL Server as a backend relational database for Guidewire PolicyCenter(explained later).
 - Model Hosting Services: